JosephMarlon/JosephMarlon/README.md

 ## Hi there 👋 I am Joseph Marlon Mabeka
+I'm a passionate Website Developer skilled in WordPress, HTML, and CSS, with a knack for designing visually appealing web pages.
+Currently honing my software development skills as a student at CodeSpace Academy.
+Tech fascinates me, especially cybersecurity and software development.
+Known for my soft skills—encouragement, listening, 1-on-1 engagement, humor, courtesy, and establishing rapport—I’m excited to collaborate and contribute to innovative projects.
+Let's build something amazing together! 🚀
 <!--
 **JosephMarlon/JosephMarlon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.